 So essentially, you can deploy Catelas and go live within 24 hours and you don’t integrate with anything so very little IT resource is required.
 Within days of deploying you will immediately uncover so many things you just did not know existed.
 You did not look for them before because you had no easy way.
 Now you do.

-Eddie Cogan is the CEO and founder of Catelas.
-He has studied behavior and its representative markers within digital communications for more than 15 years.
-As founder of Catelas, Eddie obtained his first patent, a technological process for identifying and measuring relationships & trust using electronic communications data.
-Catelas is currently leveraged by 3 of the Big 4, technology, manufacturing, and financial services corporations for Information Security, Investigations, Legal and Regulatory Compliance Oversight.
+Eddie Cogan is CEO and founder of Catelas.
+He has studied behavioral analytics for more than 20 years and obtained his first patent to measure relationships & trust using communications data.
+Catelas is currently leveraged by 3 of the Big 4, and global corporations for Information Security, Investigations, Legal and Regulatory Compliance.

-Prior to founding Catelas, Eddie was VP of Sales at Autonomy, the leader in enterprise search, and was instrumental in the growth of Autonomy’s business in North America from 2002 till 2007.
 Mr. Cogan has over 25 years of experience in engineering, product development, sales and business development.
-Having worked with the British Broadcasting Corporation, NEC and several startups, Eddie has extensive experience developing and launching new products.
-Eddie graduated in 1988 from University College, Cork, Ireland with a degree in Electrical Engineering.
+Eddie began is career as an engineer with the British Broadcasting Corporation and NEC.
+Eddie graduated from University College, Cork, Ireland with a degree in Electrical Engineering.

 Blake joined Catelas in 2016 but has been a user of Catelas technology since 2010.
 In his career, Blake has both served as a RIA compliance officer and has deployed and operated Surveillance solutions at global firms.
 Most recently Blake was co-founder of a machine learning trade surveillance software company.